geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 This step-by-step tutorial describes all the steps for building a time-series coverage using the new ImageMosaic plugin.
 The ImageMosaic plugin allows the creation of a time-series layer of a raster dataset.
 The single images are hold in a queryable structure in order to access to a specific dataset with a temporal filter.

-The plugin provides two possibilities to access to time series data:

-* **Using a shapefile** in order to store the granules indexes.
-That's the default behavior without providing the *datastore.properties* file.
-* **Via mapping table**, which maps the timestamp to the corresponding raster source.
-The former uses an attribute for access to the granule from the mapping table.
-If this attribute is indexed, the access to the corresponding raster element can be obtain in logarithmic time (i.e. using B-Tree as index).
+The concepts explained in :ref:`tutorial_imagemosaic_extension` are required in order to properly understand the steps shown here.

 This tutorial is organized in 4 chapter:

 * The first chapter, **Configuration**, describes the environment configurations needed before load an Imagemosaic store from geoserver
 * The second chapter, **Configuration examples**, describes the details, providing examples, of the configurations files needed.
-* The last 2 chapter, **Coverage based on filestore** and **Coverage based on database** describe, once the previous configurations steps are done, how to create and configure an Imagemosaic store using the geoserver GUI.
+* The last 2 chapters, **Coverage based on filestore** and **Coverage based on database** describe, once the previous configurations steps are done, how to create and configure an Imagemosaic store using the geoserver GUI.

 The dataset used in the tutorial can be downloaded :download:`Here <snowLZWdataset.zip>`.
-It contains 3 image files and a tld file representing a style needed for correct display the images.
+It contains 3 image files and a .tld file representing a style needed for correctly render the images.

 Configuration
 -------------